-Computation is everywhere, but what is computation actually?
+Computation is everywhere, but what is computation really?
 In this lecture we will discuss the power and limitations of computation.
-Computational thinking is about understanding machine intelligence: What is computable, and how efficiently?

-Understanding computation lies at the heart of many exciting scientific, social and even philosophical developments.
-Computational thinking is more than programming a computer, it means thinking in abstractions.
+Understanding computation lies at the heart of many exciting scientific and social developments.
+Computational thinking is more than programming a computer - rather it is thinking in abstractions.
 Consequently, computational thinking has become a fundamental skill for everyone, not just computer scientists.
-For example, functions which can easily be computed but not inverted are at the heart of understanding data security and privacy.
+For example, designing an electronic circuit relates directly to computation.
+Mathematical functions which can easily be computed but not inverted are at the heart of understanding data security and privacy.
 Machine learning on the other hand has given us fascinating new tools to teach machines how to learn function parameters.
 Thanks to clever heuristics, machines now appear to be capable of solving complex cognitive tasks.
-To give just one more example: How can we design the best electronic circuit for a given problem?
-In this class, we study various problems together with the fundamental theory of computation.
+In this class, we study all these and more problems together with the fundamental theory of computation.

-While computation is predominantly an engineering discipline, some of our insights will be highly surprising.
-One may claim that this class is going to discuss the three biggest computational surprises.
-Discussing these surprises will add a philosophical touch to the class.
+While computation is predominantly an engineering discipline, some of our insights are going to be philosophical.
+One may even claim that this class is going to discuss all major connections between computation and philosophy.

-The weekly lectures will be based on blackboard discussions and coding demos, supported by a script and coding examples.
-The course uses Python → notebook as a programming language.
-Python is popular and intuitive, a programming language that looks and feels like human instructions.
-The lecture will feature weekly exercises, on paper and in Python.
+The weekly lectures will be based on blackboard discussions and programming demos, supported by a script and coding examples.
+The course uses Python as a programming language.
+Python is popular and intuitive, a pro- $\rightarrow$ notebook gramming language that looks and feels like human instructions.
+The lecture will feature weekly exercises, paper and Python.